Health Insurance 101

 6. Be aware of insurance-like products

 Outside of the Connect for Health Colorado Marketplace, you may see products that look and sound like health insurance, but don’t give you the same protection as full health insurance.
 Some examples are policies that only cover certain diseases, policies that only cover you if you’re hurt in an accident, or plans that offer you discounts on health services.
-Don’t mistake insurance-like products for full comprehensive insurance protection.
+There are also short-term plans that only last for six months.
+Rest assured that ALL plans sold through Connect for Health Colorado offer all of the benefits and protections of a Qualified Health Plan, including coverage for pre-existing conditions.
+Here’s a handy chart that will help you evaluate a plan.

 Health insurance can seem complex and confusing, so we’ve put together a variety of resources to help you feel more confident buying and using your health insurance.